drod-96/SyntheticDHN/README.md

 # Python packages

-This project only uses publicly available packages which makes the replication and contribution easier.
+This project only uses publicly available packages and data which makes the reproduction and contribution easier.
 To install all required packages, enter the following line commands at the project source folder

 ```bash
 python -m pip install -r requirements.txt